List of Fablehaven characters: Minor characters

-Victims of Torina the Lectoblix who befriended Kendra during her incarceration in Torina's lair.
+Cody and Haden are the victims of Torina the Lectoblix who befriended Kendra during her incarceration in Torina's lair.
 They were 32 and 28 years old respectively but had had their youth drained, making them old men.
 No one knows what happened to them after the book; while Cody seems to disappear, Haden is probably there in Torina's lair.